10up/grunt-wp-theme/README.md

 If you're using Sass or Less, the raw files will be processed into `/css/filename.src.css` and minified into `/css/filename.min.css`.

 If you're using vanilla CSS, the source files will be minified into `/css/filename.min.css`.

+*Note:* The `style.css` file in the root of the directory shouldn't contain any style definitions.
+It's used for populating information on WordPress' themes page only.
+Your theme's style information should go in the appropriate source directory for your preprocessor under `/assets/css`.

 ### JavaScript